gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 Advanced Resource Template (module for Omeka S)
 ===============================================

-> This module is based on th pull request [#1614](https://github.com/omeka/omeka-s/pull/1614) for Omeka S and [backport](https://github.com/Daniel-KM/Omeka-S/tree/backport) for Omeka Classic.
+> This module is based on the pull request [#1614](https://github.com/omeka/omeka-s/pull/1614) for Omeka S and [backport](https://github.com/Daniel-KM/Omeka-S/tree/backport) for Omeka Classic.

 [Advanced Resource Template] is a module for [Omeka S] that adds new settings to